 While each is a gifted songwriter and musician with individual publishing deals and impressive writing credits, their combined hopes and passion for music can be heard in every note of their dream big sound.
 The trio’s crystalline harmonies and track-charged musicianship sound current yet classic with timeless themes.
 They’ve taken family-based small-town values and stories and made them relevant in a modern world.

 “We write what we know, how we live,” explained Jenna.
 “We write about real life and real stories; and small towns and big dreams.”

 That “small town and big dreams” mindset, combined with soaring vocals, inventive instrumentation, and a knack for writing expressive lyrics sets the foundation that can be heard in every Track45 song.
 Their unique and natural take on country feels like it has always been part of the musical landscape while adding new twists.

-Comprised of three tracks serving as their introduction into the country music scene, Track45’s debut EP, Small Town, consists of the upbeat “Come On In,” with an inviting hook and an a cappella intro that tells you exactly who they are and where they come from, “Me + You,” an instrumental groove laced with steel guitar, and “Met Me Now,” which mines regret and the desire to reset time.
+Comprised of three tracks serving as their introduction into the country music scene, Track45’s debut EP, Small Town, consists of the upbeat “Come On In,” with an inviting hook and an a cappella intro that tells you exactly who they are and where they come from, “Me + You,” an instrumental groove laced with steel guitar, and the up-tempo song “Met Me Now,” which mines regret and the desire to reset time.